ephracis/hermes/README.md

 Hermes
 ======
-Tool for downloading and analyzing communication security of apps on the Google Play Store.
+Tool for downloading and analyzing communication-security of apps on the Google Play Store.

 Features: